Our planet is a complex system with multiple facets including the physical (such as the...

 The modules can be reproduced and utilized by many users around the world from science museums to schools.
 The exhibition has a virtual part, as well as several material parts.
 Copies of the material parts can be recreated or travel around the world, and the virtual modules are available on the basis of creative commons licenses.

 All exhibits are demonstrating in one way or another the crucial role mathematics plays in planetary issues.
-The modules cover a wide variety of topics such as astronomy, fluid dynamics, the mathematics of vulcanos or glaciers and problems in cartography.
+The modules cover a wide variety of topics such as astronomy, fluid dynamics, the mathematics of volcanoes or glaciers and problems in cartography, as well as topics related to mobility, climate, and its future perspectives.

-The virtual modules displayed in the exhibition come from an international competition organized by the initiative MPE 2013.
+The virtual modules displayed in the exhibition come from an international competition organized by the initiative MPE, IMU, ICMI and IMAGINARY in 2013 and 2017.
 They are of four types: interactive modules, films, posters, and instructions to realize a physical module.
-The three winners of the competition have received their prize at UNESCO during the MPE Day in March 2013.
+The three winners of the first competition have received their prize at UNESCO during the MPE Day in March 2013, the three winners of the second competition have received their prize at the MPE exhibition at Imperial College in London in October 2017.

 The exhibition is still under development, new ideas and modules are welcome: See the MPE project for more information.

-For more information on the Mathematics of Planet Earth initiative please look at: www.mpe2013.org
+For more information on the Mathematics of Planet Earth initiative please look at: www. mathofplanetearth.org